mity/acutest/README.md

 **A:** Yes.
 It has been renamed as the original name was found to be [too much overloaded](https://github.com/mity/cutest/issues/6).

 **Q: Do I need to distribute file `README.md` and/or `LICENSE.md`?**

 **A:** No. The header `acutest.h` includes URL to our repo, copyright note and the MIT license terms inside of it.
-So as long as you leave those intact, we are completely fine if you only add the header into your project.
-After all, the all-in-one-header is the purpose of it.
+As long as you leave those intact, we are completely fine if you only add the header into your project.
+After all, the simple use and all-in-one-header nature of it is our primary aim.

 ## License

-Acutest is covered with MIT license, see the file `LICENSE.md` or beginning of `"acutest.h"` for its full text.
+Acutest is covered with MIT license, see the file `LICENSE.md` or beginning of `acutest.h` for its full text.

 ## More Information